seadas/seadas-toolbox/docs/ReleaseNotes/SeaDAS-8.0.0-Beta.md

 Release Date: July TBD, 2020

-!!!!TBD : this text is copied from SeaDAS Toolbox Release Notes.
-Update to SeaDAS 8.0.0-Beta

 The SeaDAS development team is pleased to announce the release of SeaDAS 8.0.0-Beta.
-SeaDAS Toolbox enables the ESA SNAP application to use many of the key features of the NASA SeaDAS application.
-Not all features of the current version SeaDAS 7.5.3 have been added to the SeaDAS Toolbox.

 ### The SeaDAS 8 Platform and the SeaDAS-ToolBox: